IPPSR/csppData/README.md

 Policy data assembled by Marty P. Jordan and Matt Grossmann.
-Use the associated [cspp](https://github.com/correlatesstatepolicy/cspp) package to subset the data by states and years, create map + panel visualizations, and export citations to common file formats (e.g., .bib).
+Use the associated [cspp](https://github.com/correlatesstatepolicy/cspp) package to subset the data by states and years, create map + panel visualizations, export citations to common file formats (e.g., .bib), and more.

 ## The Correlates of State Policy